Joel Osteen's Houston Megachurch Blasted For Closing As Thousands Are Displaced

 One church, however, drew criticism online for remaining shut.
 Joel Osteen’s Lakewood Church, a 16,800-seat indoor arena, announced on Facebook that it was “inaccessible due to severe flooding.”

-The post included a long list of resources for those impacted by the storm, including the street addresses for nine temporary shelters in Houston and surrounding counties.
+The post included a long list of resources for those affected by the storm, including the street addresses for nine temporary shelters in Houston and surrounding counties.

 Osteen also posted prayers on social media over the weekend for those affected by the disaster.

 Osteen and his wife live in a $10.5 million mansion in the upscale River Oaks neighborhood in central Houston.
 The neighborhood was hit with intense flooding over the weekend, with rescue teams coming to evacuate residents and their dogs.
-The preacher did not say whether his home was impacted.
+The preacher did not say whether his home was damaged.

 Lakewood Church has previously helped with relief efforts in the city, most recently hosting a benefit concert in 2016 after heavy flooding.
 In 2001, the church sheltered roughly 5,000 Texans displaced by a tropical storm.

-Note: This article has been updated with additional information from Lakewood Church and freelance reporter Ruth Graham.